zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 *Screenshot: Example app of About MFE is on light mode and dark mode.*

-[About MFE][About] should be a screen that shows the user profile, order history and payment options.
+[About MFE][About] should be a screen that shows the user profile, order history, and payment options.
 In our example, we simplify it as a static content screen.
 But we get some information from web service via `WKWebView` to show run-time integration way.

 We wrapped WKWebView in `AboutWebView` and load web content as below: